top of page

 Important Notice for Volunteers Heading to Asheville:

-Review the Frequently Asked Questions (FAQs) at the bottom of this page for information on what to bring and wear.
+Review the Frequently Asked Questions (FAQs) for information on:

-• Volunteer Check-In: Remind volunteers to check in and watch the training video before arriving at their assigned shelter.
+Volunteers need to check in each morning and watch the training video before going to their assigned shelter..

 Volunteer Training: